23 Interesting Facts About Tuvalu

 Interesting facts about Tuvalu

 1. Tuvalu is a group of nine tiny islands in Oceania.
-Five of the islands are coral atolls – ring-shaped reefs or series of islets caused by submerged volcanos.
+Five of the islands are coral atolls – ring-shaped reefs or series of islets caused by submerged volcanoes.
 The other four islands consist of land rising abruptly from the seabed.

 2. The first people to settle in Tuvalu were Samoans, Tongans and possibly people from other Polynesian islands during the 14th century.